ColoredCow/portal/docs/installation.md

         ```sh
         cd /Application/MAMP/htdocs/
     ```
-    - For Docker users:
-    	Any folder
-    	 ```sh
-        cd /your-folder-name/
-    ```

 Note- phpMyAdmin/PHP, apache, and MySQL comes preinstalled with the  WAMP, XAMPP package, that is going to be used later on in this project, so no need to install these files separately.
-    Note- If you are using Docker, no seperate installation of phpMyAdmin/PHP, apache and mysql is needed.
-For installation via Docker follow this document [installation-docker](./installation-docker.md)

 If setting up via xampp, lampp, mamp or wamp, follow the below steps:
 2. Clone this repository and move to `portal` directory